-- 1. They are the infractions that oblige the main referees to show a red card to the offender, such as: - a.
+1. They are the infractions that oblige the main referees to show a red card to the offender, such as:

+- a.
 Very serious acts of indiscipline, as well as violent actions that may endanger the physical integrity of anyone. - b.
 Threaten, insult, or make obscene gestures to players, team representatives, referees, members of the official game table, spectators, both with the game stopped or with the game active. - c.
 Assault or attempt to assault players, team representatives, referees, members of the official game table, spectators, both with the game stopped or with the game active. - d.
 Respond or attempt to respond to an aggression, using an aggressive and/or violent attitude. - e.
 Practice any other act of violence or brutality against other players, team representatives, referees, members of the official game table, including spectators. - f.
-Maintain an incorrect behaviour, protesting or demonstrating public disagreement to a decision of the main referees, of the members of the official game table, when a temporary sanction is being served. - g.
+Maintain incorrect behaviour, protesting or demonstrating public disagreement to a decision of the main referees, of the members of the official game table, when a temporary sanction is being served. - g.
 Skating into an opponent with force and knocking them down. - h.
 Hitting, using violence, an opponent outside the areas protected by the shin pads (body, hands, arms, legs or knees). - i.
 Throw the stick, mask, shin pads or any object in the direction of the ball or against the main referees, opponents or teammates, making contact with the ball or them. - j.
 Provoke the public with gestures or expressions of an offensive nature. - k.
-Interfering directly in a game action from the bench, either of the opposing team, or of their own team. - I. Player or goalkeeper who is temporarily suspended, or who is not registered in the match record, who improperly enters the rink.
-When this infraction occurs, a red card must also be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain. - m.
-Player who fails to remain in the expelled chair serving a temporary suspension. - n.
+Interfering directly in a game action from the bench, either of the opposing team, or of their own team. - l.
+Player or goalkeeper who is temporarily suspended, or who is not registered in the match record, who improperly enters the rink. - m.
+Player who fails to remain on the bench, serving a temporary suspension. - n.
 Intentionally scoring a goal in their own goal.
-When this infraction occurs, a red card must also be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain Make a substitution after authorizing the execution of a direct free hit or a penalty, regardless of whether these have been started or not.
-When this infraction occurs, a red card must also be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain.

-- o.
-Goalkeeper who, with the ball in the area behind their penalty area, hits an opposing player with their stick, attacking him, in an unprotected area. - p.
-Members of the bench, except substitute players and head coach, who receive a second verbal warning. - q.
+When this infraction occurs, a red card must also be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain. - o.
+Make a substitution after authorizing the execution of a direct free hit or a penalty, regardless of whether these have been started or not.
+When this infraction occurs, a red card must also be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain. - p.
+Goalkeeper who, with the ball in the area behind their penalty area, hits an opposing player with their stick, attacking him, in an unprotected area. - q.
+Members of the bench, who receive a second yellow card to anyone.
+In this case of a red card by accumulation of two yellow cards, the red card imply the exclusion of the match, without any further disciplinary consequences for future matches, not needing a referee's report. - r.
 Voluntarily play with four (4) players or three (3) players and one (1) goalkeeper having players available.
 When this infraction occurs, a red card must be shown to the coach and in their absence to the assistant coach, in their absence to the delegate and in their absence, to the captain.